-REGIONAL HISTORICAL SOCIETY PUBLICATIONS - A collection of nearly complete runs of local history periodicals.
+Regional Historical Society Publications - A collection of nearly complete runs of local history periodicals.
 Titles and their sponsoring agencies include the following: CHISPA (Tuolumne County Historical Society), the Gateway (Patterson Township Historical Society), The Mariposa Sentinel (Mariposa County Historical Society), Stanislaus Stepping Stones (McHenry Museum and Historical Society), and the Turlock Pioneer (Turlock Historical Society).
 These publications contain research articles on historical topics not found elsewhere.
 Updated with current issues.
-The California Cultural Directory, available through the California Historical Society website, offers further information on California county historical societies and museums and their publications (see link below).

 ScholarWorks is the digital repository of California State University.
-ScholarWorks serves as a digital archive that collects, preserves, and distributes digital material pertinent to California State University.
+ScholarWorks serves as a digital archive for collecting, preserving, and distributing digital material pertinent to California State University.
 Stan State ScholarWorks currently hosts the electronic manuscripts of master's theses/projects and doctoral dissertations authored by Stan State students since 2013.